top of page

 Heraclitus, a wise Greek philosopher (540-480 bc)

 Change is one of those universal laws that we should try to follow.
-We often resist to protect an aged idea that might have brought us “happy memories,” but eventually the law of change is going to run us over, whether we like it or not.
+We often resist protecting an old idea that might have brought us “happy memories,” eventually, the law of change will run us over, whether we like it or not.
 The universal law of change seeks constant progress.
 It wants us to change, evolve, and transform.
-The sooner we acknowledge that, the faster we can adjust and move forward to mitigate our pain.
+The sooner we acknowledge that the faster we can adjust and move forward to mitigate our pain.

 How do we begin to make the necessary changes?
-Since our ideas are the ones that command our actions and emotions, change should begin by modifying our thinking.
+Since our ideas command our actions and emotions, change should begin by modifying our thinking.

-If we were to realize that the universal action of change is the universe trying to help us improve ourselves, we would be more open to accepting new ideas, and new perceptions, which would broaden our own world and end up benefitting us.
+If we realized that the universal action of change is the universe trying to help us improve ourselves, we would be more open to accepting new ideas and perceptions, which would broaden our own world and benefit us.

 Accepting constant change as part of our existence should be our modus operandi.
-If we can do so, we would be in the same loop of movement as the universe.
-Therefore, being in sync with the law of change, will give us balance, and happiness.
+If we can, we will be in the same movement loop as the universe.
+Therefore, being in sync with the law of change will give us balance and happiness.

-Contact us to learn more about how we can help you achieve a higher level of happiness and a deeper understanding of yourself.
+Contact us to learn more about how we can help you achieve higher happiness and a deeper understanding of yourself.

 9 views0 comments